tim-qtp/mbti-ai-town-1/README.md

 ### For relaunching

 launch container then
-Simply open two terminal in your ai-island folder with docker-compose exec ai-island /bin/bash
+Simply open two terminal in your ai folder with docker-compose exec ai /bin/bash

 Launch the Convex backend server:
 `bash